 - Regarding implied or nude photos, clients can change their line in the sand at any time during the photo session, more skin, or less skin.
 But only they can change the line.
 While I may suggest getting outside of their comfort zone, my clients have the last say.
 In my studio, no means no.

 - I encourage my clients to bring a guest.
 I don’t care if the guest is their husband, boyfriend, girlfriend, or significant other.
 Unlike many boudoir and artistic nude photographers, I let the client’s guest observe the shooting portion of the session.

-- I shoot behind-the-scenes video of the entire shooting portion of the photo session, especially if the client did not bring a guest and I don’t have an assistant for the photo session.
+- I shoot behind-the-scenes videos of the entire shooting portion of the photo session, especially if the client did not bring a guest and I don’t have an assistant for the photo session.